p2pguardian/P2P-Guardian/README.md

 Administrator permission is not required.

-During a first-time installation, P2P Guardian guides you through entering the bot token and Discord IDs.

 ## Installation

-Download the latest Windows installer from the GitHub Releases page and run it.

-For a first-time installation, the installer asks for:
+For a first-time installation, the installer guides you through the Discord bot requirements and asks for your local bot token and Discord channel/user IDs.

-- Discord bot token
-- Notification channel ID
-- Task notification channel ID
-- Level-up channel ID
-- Your Discord user ID

 For an existing installation, updates preserve the current local token and Discord settings.